Conclude by May 15 Ansals appeals before trial court in Uphaar evidence tampering case:HC | Law-Order

 The tampering was detected for the first time on July 20, 2002, and the magisterial court had also imposed a fine of Rs 2.25 crore each on the Ansals apart from imposing a seven-year term in the case.

-The case was lodged in the direction of the Delhi High Court while hearing a petition by AVUT chairperson Neelam Krishnamoorthy.
+The case was lodged on the direction of the Delhi High Court while hearing a petition by AVUT chairperson Neelam Krishnamoorthy.
+PTI ADS RKS RKS RKS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)